5 Holiday Financial Gifts for Kids That Keep on Giving

 - Coverdell education savings account (ESA): This works like a 529 but typically offers a wider range of investment choices.
 One downside is that annual contributions are limited to $2,000 per beneficiary.
 To contribute the full amount, your income cannot exceed $190,000 for married couples filing jointly (or $95,000 for single filers).
 Plus, the beneficiary must use their funds by age 30 to avoid tax consequences.

-- Custodial accounts: There are two main types of custodial accounts: Uniform Gift to Minors Act (UTMA) accounts and Uniform Transfers to Minors Act (UGMA) accounts.
+- Custodial accounts: There are two main types of custodial accounts, which are investment accounts held for minors: Uniform Gift to Minors Act (UGMA) accounts and Uniform Transfers to Minors Act (UTMA) accounts.
 Both can be used for college expenses.
 They function in a similar way, but UTMA accounts provide more flexibility in terms of investments.
-Unlike an UGMA account, UTMAs can hold physical assets like cars, fine art, real estate and jewelry.
+Unlike a UGMA account, UTMAs can hold physical assets like cars, fine art, real estate and jewelry.
 Life insurance, intellectual property and annuities might also be included.
 This allows friends and family members to make cash contributions or give physical assets.

 2. Start early with their life insurance